Photography by Kevin Sarasom

 Here is the “professional” stuff:

 Sarah-Tai currently works as Manager, Programming at Regent Park Film Festival, programs the semi-monthly screening series Black Gold at Toronto’s Paradise theatre, and contributes film and arts criticism to The Globe and Mail, The Los Angeles Times, and CBC Arts.
-They are a regular contributor on CBC’s Commotion with Elamin Abdelmahmoud, speaking on all things film, television, and pop culture as well as a member of the Toronto Film Critics Association and GALECA, the Society of LGBTQ Entertainment Critics.
+They are a regular contributor on CBC’s Commotion with Elamin Abdelmahmoud where they speak on all things film, television, and pop culture; they are also a member of the Toronto Film Critics Association and GALECA - the Society of LGBTQ Entertainment Critics.

-They have previously written for platforms such as MUBI Notebook, Cinema Scope, RogerEbert.com, Artsy, Berlinale Forum, and in support of several artist projects; likewise, their words and voice have been shared within outlets such as Canadian Art, Variety, Refinery 29, Harper’s Bazaar, and Huffington Post.
+They have previously written for platforms such as MUBI Notebook, Cinema Scope, RogerEbert.com, Artsy, Berlinale Forum, cléo journal, Herizons, and in support of several artist projects; likewise, their words and voice have been shared via outlets such as Canadian Art, Variety, Refinery 29, Harper’s Bazaar, CBC News, and Huffington Post.

 Select recent, current, and upcoming work: